Teaching and Learning Studio

-We are excited to offer a number of scholarships to Minority Serving Institutions (MSI).
+We offer a number of scholarships to Minority Serving Institutions (MSI).
 If your school is an MSI and you are applying for a scholarship, please note this in your application.
 See if your school qualifies here.

 Scholarships will be granted on a first-come first-served basis to educators from qualifying institutions.
 For these schools, the cost is:

 - Faculty and administrators from schools participating in the UIF program: $800 per person

 - Faculty and administrators from schools NOT participating in the UIF program: $1,000 per person

 Sign up here to receive an email when future workshop applications are open.

 550 educators trained: deans, department chairs, provosts, program directors and university presidents

 Disciplines include engineering, art, medicine, business, physics, biology, education, law and computer science